-Selling your guns can be a lucrative option, but there are many things to consider.
+Selling your gun collection can be a lucrative option, but there are many things to consider.

 Are you, or your family member, getting a fair value?

-Can you reach other collectors who are ready to buy?
+Can you reach other gun collectors who are ready to buy?

 What kinds of records must be kept?

 To alleviate these and many other issues many people choose to sell their guns the quickest way possible: a local gun store.
 Whether a small mom-and-pop shop or a major “big box” chain, these stores will certainly know how to navigate the state and federal gun laws, but there is one major drawback.
 Gun shops, much like a used car dealership, make money buying low and selling high.
 The lower they can purchase an item or collection, the better for their bottom line.
 This is a distinct conflict of interest.

 Auctioning the Estate Guns with Rock Island Auction Company